vitalemontana/267091/README.md

 ### Collaborative
-The **collaborative filtering** recommender system uses the customer-item interaction data from the Transactions dataset to make recommendations.
-It uses a matrix factorization technique to identify the latent features of the customers and items and then uses these features to make recommendations.
+The second type of recommendation system we have implemented is a customer-based filtering recommender system.
+This system is based on the idea of using customers' opinions on the different products to suggest an article to the client based on other purchases of the client and purchases and opinions of customers that are similar to him.
+To do this, we created a matrix with 'customer_id' and 'article_id' to map all the transactions that have taken place in the dataset.

+However, the matrix had a very low sparsity, making it unreliable for predictions.
+To increase the sparsity, we decided to consider only a part of the dataset, discarding all the columns of the customers who bought less than a certain amount of products and some of the rows that corresponded to the products that have been bought less.
+To evaluate the similarity, we used the KNN algorithm from the 'sklearn' library and the cosine similarity to measure the distance and determine the “closeness” of instances.

 ### Neural Network-based
 The **neural network-based** content filtering system uses product information from the Articles datasets to make recommendations.
 It uses a deep neural network to learn the customer and product features and then uses these features to make recommendations.